Natural Thing (Juliet Roberts album)

-Natural Thing is the debut album by British jazz, rock, soul and house music singer Juliet Roberts, released by Reprise Records in 1994.
-The album was produced by her with Dancin' Danny D. and features her two successful hit singles "Caught in the Middle" and "I Want You".
+Natural Thing is the debut album by British jazz, rock, soul and house music singer Juliet Roberts, released in 1994 by Reprise and Cooltempo Records.
+The album was mostly produced by Roberts with Dancin' Danny D and features her two successful hit singles "Caught in the Middle" and "I Want You".
 It peaked at No. 65 on the UK Official Charts.